Volunteer Assistant Coach

-Keaton Henson enters his first season as a volunteer assistant coach with the SFA soccer program in 2014.
+Keaton Henson enters his second season as a volunteer assistant coach with the SFA soccer program in 2015.

-Henson will also be involved in the Nacogdoches youth soccer community on several fronts.
-He has been named the Technical Director of the Texans and Challenge-Pines divisions and will assist with training sessions for the Nacogdoches Youth Soccer Association (NYSA).
+Henson is also involved in the Nacogdoches youth soccer community on several fronts.
+He was named the Technical Director of the Texans and Challenge-Pines divisions in the spring of 2014 and assists with training sessions for the Nacogdoches Youth Soccer Association (NYSA).

 An active member of the USYSA Region III Olympic Development Program-State Coach, Henson helps identify premier talent in South Texas.
-He holds a USSF "D" license, a USSF National Youth License, and a NSCAA National Goalkeeper Diploma.
+He holds a USSF "D" license, a USSF National Youth License, a NSCAA National Goalkeeper Diploma and a NSCAA National Diploma.

 Henson earned his Bachelor's of science degree in leadership development from Texas A&M in 2013, where he also worked closely with the Aggie women's soccer program and current SFA head coach Wally Crittenden.